jasonZYJ/RubyMe/README.md

 # Then change config at database.yml and settings.yml

 RAILS_ENV=development rails s
-# start delayed_job for async sending email and uploading photo
+# start sidekiq for async sending email and uploading photo
-RAILS_ENV=development bin/delayed_job start
+bundle exec sidekiq -e development
 ## Gemfile Source

 By default bundler installs gems using the ruby.taobao.org source, if you'd rather use the official one, set environment variable `USE_OFFICIAL_GEM_SOURCE`: